JoseBarrios/app-contact-list/README.md

 ## Description
 Contacts is an open-sourced, web-based application for managing a contact list.
-It was built using NodeJS, MongoDB and web-elements.
+It was built using NodeJS, MongoDB and web-components.
 To see a demo go to: [barrios.io/contacts ](http://barrios.io/contacts)

 ## Installation